Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

-Unlike \citep{ChaudhuriECCV2020,XLiICASSP2020}, \citet{JSYoonCVPR2019} and \citet{YZhouCVPR2019} considered two different encoders but only one decoder.
-The first authors used the VGGNet \citep{SimonyanICLR2015_VGG2} and the hourglass network \citep{NewellECCV2016_HourglassNet} to extract features from the input image.
-Features extracted from intermediate layers from both encoders are concatenated and processed by two separate blocks of fully-connected layers \citep{JSYoonICCV2017}.
-With this architecture they estimated separately the pose parameters and the parameters of the deep appearance face model of \citet{LombardiToG2018_DAM}.
-As explained in Section \ref{subsec:training_set}, this model is constructed as an autoencoder network, where the encoder learns a representation of a textured 3D face, and the decoder recovers the original surface from the representation.
-Thus, the decoder used by \citet{JSYoonCVPR2019} that recovers the textured 3D face from the model parameters is the pre-trained decoder from the model.
+As stated above, a second category of works used the encoder as a complex feature extractor. \citet{GenovaCVPR2018} used the FaceNet network \citep{SchroffCVPR2015_FaceNet} and passed its output to a decoder that estimated the 3DMM parameters.
+Their core contribution was a training method that avoided the need of 2D-3D data pairs and, unlike many other works, did not rely on a rendering layer to minimise the difference between the synthetic and original image (see Section \ref{subsubsec:DL_ParamsLoss} for more details). \citet{JSYoonCVPR2019} used the VGGNet \citep{SimonyanICLR2015_VGG2} and the hourglass network \citep{NewellECCV2016_HourglassNet} to extract features from the input image, but, unlike \citep{GenovaCVPR2018}, they used the features extracted by intermediate layers from both encoders.
+They concatenated these features and processed them by two separate networks \citep{JSYoonICCV2017} that estimated separately the pose parameters and the parameters of the deep appearance face model of \citet{LombardiToG2018_DAM}.
+This model was constructed as a 3D autoencoder, thus, to recover the textured 3D face from the model parameters, they used the pre-trained decoder from \citet{LombardiToG2018_DAM}.
+However, this method requires a pre-built person-specific deep appearance face model to be used as input.

+Unlike the above works that focus on estimating parameters of a pre-built model, \citet{ChaudhuriECCV2020} approached the 3D face reconstruction problem as the construction of personalised models.
+To do so, they estimated shape and albedo corrections from a pre-built model taking as input a collection of frames from a video of a subject.
+They jointly trained a residual network that estimated the pose, expression, and illumination coefficients for each of the input images, and an encoder-decoder that estimated shape and albedo corrections with respect to the input model.
+The encoder extracted features from the frames, and two separate decoders processed them to estimate the shape and the albedo corrections, respectively.
+In this way, they could alleviate the constraints of pre-build facial models by estimating personalised models with more accurate basis, and thus more accurate 3D faces.